fnproject/docs/fdks/fdk-node/README.md

 Function invocation context details are available through an optional function argument.
-To receive a context object, simply add a second argument to your handler function. in the following example the `call_id` is obtained from the context and included in the response message:
+To receive a context object, simply add a second argument to your handler function. in the following example the `callID` is obtained from the context and included in the response message:

 ```javascript